sindresorhus/sindresorhus.github.com/source/content/apps/one-thing.md

 #### Can you localize the app into my language?

-I don't have any immediate plans to localize the app.
+I don't have any plans to localize the app.

 <br>